bufbuild/protobuf-es/README.md

 json;
 ```

-## How It Compares
+## Comparison

-Public conformance is a good place to start.
+Conformance to the Protobuf spec is a good place to start.

 | Implementation | JavaScript and TypeScript | Standard Plugin | Supported Edition | Required tests | Recommended tests |
 |---|:---:|:---:|:---:|:---:|:---:|